pouriya-sedaghat/FakeTasks/README.md

 ## FakeTasks :
-this repository can contain any pakeges or ... in technologies.
+this repository can be contain any pakeges or ... in technologies.